minsuk-jang/ImagePicker/README.md

 <img src = "https://github.com/user-attachments/assets/2d6daad9-a499-443a-b7c7-282ad2c69177" width="250"/>
 <img src = "https://github.com/user-attachments/assets/dcf74aef-64ac-4552-a005-5f63721c65e7" width="250"/>
 <img src = "https://github.com/user-attachments/assets/34a1a634-32b8-42e1-b519-134118118f6f" width="250"/>
 </p>

-## Slot APIs and Their Scopes
+## Slot APIs, Scopes
 Each slot in `ImagePickerScreen` or `PreviewScreen` is powered by a custom scope.
 These scopes provide the necessary state and event handlers you need to build fully customized UIs.
 Below is a breakdown of each slot, its associated scope, and what you can do inside it.

 ### 🎛️  `albumTopBar → ImagePickerAlbumScope`
 Use this slot to show album-related UI such as a dropdown or album selector.
-The ImagePickerAlbumScope gives you access to:
+The `ImagePickerAlbumScope` gives you access to:

 | Property / Function    | 	Description                     |
 |------------------------|----------------------------------|